I have been working at Hubba full-time (Less than a year)

 Advice to Management

 I applied online.
-The process took 2 weeks.
-I interviewed at Hubba.
+The process took 1+ week.
+I interviewed at Hubba in April-2017.

 Hubba and Ladies Learning Code partnering to provide tangible tech skills to women living in Nellie's Shelter and in their Outreach Program

 Ben had a great chat with BNN about the Toronto Tech community and Hubba